microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-03 - Database Integration/Features 1 - Shift task storage to database/User Story 1 - Move from File Storage to database.md

 </form>
 ```

-The code above uses Jinja templating to loop through the tasks stored in the g object and display them in a list.
+The code above uses Jinja templating to loop through the to-do items stored in the g object and display them in a list.
 Each task is displayed as a list item with a unique id (which will be used to identify the to-do item that needs to be removed) and a remove button allowing the user to delete the task.

 <br/>

-#### 2. Remove the form for 'removing' tasks
+#### 2. Remove the form for 'removing' to-do items
-You will also need to remove the following code from the ```index.html``` file as we will no longer need a form to remove tasks, but rather the remove buttons added above.
+You will also need to remove the following code from the ```index.html``` file as we will no longer need a form to remove to-do items, but rather the remove buttons added above.

 ```html
 <form action="/remove" method="post" class="my-4">